 Hampden-Sydney College provides superb undergraduate preparation grounded in the breadth and depth of a liberal arts education.
-It goes a step further by allowing you to leverage the College's connections - formal and informal - with renowned graduate programs in economics and business, engineering, and medicine.Graduate Agreements
+It goes a step further by allowing you to leverage the College's connections - formal and informal - with renowned graduate programs in economics and business, engineering, leadership and public affairs, and medicine.Graduate Agreements

 The Honors Program is designed for the student who has given evidence of a high degree of intellectual curiosity, independence of thought, excitement about learning, and appreciation of knowledge - for the student who brings out the best in his fellow students and his teachers alike.
 Participation in Honors work is limited to recipients of honors scholarships and to students who apply for membership in the program.Honors Program

 Hampden-Sydney College values the study abroad experience and endorses a wide array of programs in over 30 countries.
 In addition to the College's own academic study-abroad programs, Hampden-Sydney students are eligible to participate and earn academic credits in approved foreign-study programs sponsored by other colleges or educational organizations.Global Education